JoshuaKGoldberg/Goldblog/content/blog/standards-compliant-rickrolling/index.md

 ## A Brief History of Autoplay Irritation

 Back in the day, you used to be able to plop any autoplaying `<audio>` or `<video>` on a webpage and all users visiting the site would experience them immediately.
-I used that as a form of aggressive user engagement on the old [FullScreenMario](https://wikipedia.org/wiki/FullScreenMario) site to blast visitors with the old nostalgia-inducing Super Mario Bros. theme.
+I had used that as a form of aggressive user engagement encouragement on the [FullScreenMario](https://wikipedia.org/wiki/FullScreenMario) site to blast visitors with the old nostalgia-inducing Super Mario Bros. theme.

 Unfortunately, sites being able to blast you with whatever multimedia spew they wanted made for a very user-hostile web.
-Imagine all the ads you receive now (if you don't enable AdBlocker) on a typical news site, but with audio mysteriously playing.
+Imagine all the ads you receive now on a typical news site (if you don't enable AdBlocker), but with audio mysteriously playing.
-Horrifying.
+Terrifying.

-Desktop web browsers started restricting media autoplay around 2017 and 2018.
+Desktop web browsers started restricting media autoplay around 2017.
 Reading straight from the [Chrome Autoplay announcement post](https://developer.chrome.com/blog/autoplay):

 > Chrome's autoplay policies are simple: